Political Effectiveness & Personal Responsibility

 Crime & Justice

 We believe all citizens desire an environment that is safe, healthy and free of crime.
 Too often, African Americans find themselves in circumstances where these conditions are not assured.
 Safe communities must begin by establishing an environment that does not breed crime – where economic opportunity exists and where the community rewards and supports good behavior.
 Corresponding to this role of the community is the responsibility of the society to create a justice system that is fair and equitable.
 To that end, we commit ourselves to diversity of the courts at all levels – particularly the election and appointment of African American judges.
 We commit ourselves to fairness in enforcement, including officer and leadership diversity and elimination of racial profiling practices.
 We commit ourselves to ending sentencing disparities, including the death penalty.
 We commit ourselves to the proper response to youth violence and gang initiatives in our schools and our communities.
-We also commit ourselves to advocate for environmental justice, to ensure that the quality of water and air in communities of color is not contaminated and that we eliminate inequalities in the location of environmentally hazardous facilities and enterprises.

 Sponsored by the NC Legislative Black Caucus Foundation

 We believe the promise of America can only be fully realized when all citizens are assured an opportunity to receive a quality education.
-We believe access to that opportunity begins at birth and includes other opportunities to appropriate daycare, quality elementary and post-secondary education and to technical schools, colleges and universities.
-We commit ourselves to providing an appropriate climate for learning through investment in quality facilities that are safe, in the education and recruitment of diverse educators and administrators, to rid the classroom of bias, to encourage the full development of the individual and to eliminate disparities in funding based upon student achievement, the wealth of the surrounding communities, or family financial stability.
+We believe access to that opportunity begins at birth and includes other opportunities to appropriate daycare, quality elementary and post-secondary education, and to technical schools, colleges and universities.
+We commit ourselves to provide an appropriate climate for learning through investment in quality facilities that are safe, in the education and recruitment of diverse educators and administrators, to rid the classroom of bias, to encourage the full development of the individual, and to eliminate disparities in funding based upon student achievement, the wealth of the surrounding communities, or family financial stability.
 We commit ourselves to the elimination of achievement gaps in all aspects of education.

 Sponsored by the NC Caucus of Black School Board Members